Remote State Estimation over a Wearing Channel: Information Freshness vs. Channel Aging: Main Results

 These properties align with the intuition that starting with fresh information, or with a good channel, yields a lower minimum cost than starting with outdated information, or with a poor channel.
-As channel quality deteriorates and information ages, it can become beneficial to take more \emph{aggressive} actions, such as increasing transmission frequency or restoring channel quality.
-To formalize these properties, we introduce the following definitions. \begin{definition}[AoI-monotone] A policy $\pi$ is AoI-monotone if, for any fixed $\tau$, it satisfies the inequality $\pi(\tau, \delta^\prime)\geq \pi(\tau, \delta)$ for all $\delta^\prime\geq \delta$. \end{definition} \begin{definition}[AoC-monotone] A policy $\pi$ is AoC-monotone if, for any fixed $\delta$, it satisfies the inequality $\pi(\tau^\prime, \delta)\geq \pi(\tau, \delta)$ for all $\tau^\prime\geq \tau$. \end{definition}
+As channel quality deteriorates and information ages, it can become beneficial to take more aggressive actions, such as increasing transmission frequency or restoring channel quality.
+To formalize these properties, we introduce the following definitions.